 The Fire and Rescue National Framework sets out the requirement that each Fire and Rescue Authority must produce an Integrated Risk Management Plan (IRMP) demonstrating how prevention, protection, and response activities will best be used to mitigate the impact of risk on communities, through authorities and partners working either individually or collectively, in a cost-effective way.
-This task is delivered by producing the Corporate Safety Plan (CSP) which sets out the strategic priorities and shapes and drives the Service's vision of 'making Staffordshire the safest place to be' covering the period 2020 to 2024 and is discussed in more detail below.
+This task is delivered by producing the Corporate Safety Plan (CSP) which sets out the strategic priorities and shapes and drives the Service's vision of 'making Staffordshire the safest place to be' covering the period 2020 to 2024.
+This document "our Safety Plan" has been updated and extended due to the Police and Crime Commissioner elections held in May 2024.
+A new Community Risk Management Plan is being developed and will be subject to significant consultation with our residents, partner organisations, local business and the 9 billing authorities in Staffordshire and Stoke on Trent.